Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Customers say "I left a message but never heard back"

-- You forget to check voicemail for days
+- You forget to check voicemail for days at a stretch

-- Most missed calls don't have voicemails
+- Most missed calls don't have voicemails attached

 Why It Happens